Open Bible Data Home About News OET Key

 Parallel PHP 1:20

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 BI Php 1:20 ©

-OET (OET-RV) as my eager expectation and hope is that I won’t be ashamed of anything, but that Messiah will be magnified by my life, always in boldness and even now whether I go on to live or to die,
+OET (OET-RV)as my eager expectation and hope is that I won’t be ashamed of anything, but that Messiah will be magnified by my life, always in boldness and even now whether I go on to live or to die,

 OET-LVaccording_to the eager_expectation and hope of_me, that in nothing I_will_be_being_ashamed, but in all boldness, as always also now, will_be_being_magnified chosen_one/messiah in the body of_me, whether by life or by death.